amtgard/ogre/README.md

 `GET /kingdom/111/events`: Returns a JSON array of upcoming events for a kingdom with ID #111.

+`GET /kingdom/111/officers`: Returns a JSON array of officers for a kingdom with ID #111.

 ## Getting Set Up for Development

 This assumes you already have Go installed, and this repository checked out